sara-nl/spicercourse/demo-spider-roles.md

 > **_Food for brain:_**
 >
-> * Are you a data manager?
-If not, do you know who is the data manager?
+> * What is the role of a data manager?
+Do you have that role?
+If not, do you know who the data manager is?

 Let us use come handy commands that can tell you which 'groups' different users belong to.